charredgrass/node-backpacktf/README.md

 These are the values that is used in TF2 schema for the unusual quality IDs.
 For example, `backpacktf.UnusualEffects["Burning Flames"]` evaluates to `13`.

+###ErrorCodes

+This is the only one that's actually an enum (the others are objects).
+It contains the data from [SteamKit](https://github.com/SteamRE/SteamKit) for .NET about Steam Error codes - not necessarilly related to backpack.tf but useful for telling users what the problem is in any trade bot thing.

 #Methods

 ###getMarketPrices(key, appID, callback)